Hecmatyar/leiten-zustand/README.md

   methods such as _action_, _clear_, _abort_, and _set_.
 - [leitenGroupRequest](https://github.com/Hecmatyar/leiten-zustand/blob/main/src/examples/controllers/6_Controller_GroupRequest.tsx)
   Handles multiple similar requests dynamically.
-Returns a **hook** with two overloads and provides methods such as _call_ and _clear_.
+Returns a **hook** with two overloads and provides methods such as _action_ and _clear_.
 Can work with arrays as well as with the normalized list.
 - [leitenRecord](https://github.com/Hecmatyar/leiten-zustand/blob/main/src/examples/controllers/2_Controller_Record.tsx)
   Works with objects and provides methods such as _set_, _patch_ and _clear_.
 - [leitenPrimitive](https://github.com/Hecmatyar/leiten-zustand/blob/main/src/examples/controllers/3_Controller_Primitive.tsx)